-4. Statement of Purpose (approx. 500 words), detailing your interest in the program and career goals, as well as any other important information you wish for the Admissions Committee to consider.
+- Statement of Purpose (approx. 500 words), detailing your interest in pursuing the MAAPP degree, your qualifications, political experience, and your long-term career goals, as well as any other important information you wish for the Admissions Committee to consider.

 Applicants will receive notification of the admissions decision after all admissions materials have been received and reviewed.

 MAAPP is a 36 credit hour, non-thesis program comprised of 24 credit hours of coursework and a 12 credit Practicum.
 Twelve of the 24 credit hours are in core courses; the remaining 12 semester hours are electives.

 - Students complete one course in the following four areas: 1) Fundamentals of Political Management 2) Communications 3) Campaigns 4) Policy/Research

 - Students complete four approved courses from MAAPP electives or Department-approved courses offered outside of the program.

 - Students enroll in POS 5945 MAAPP Practicum for a total of 12 credit hours and have the choice of enrolling in the course in one semester for 12 hours or two separate, consecutive semesters for 6 hours each.
 POS 5945 is offered each semester and students may not register for the Practicum for their first semester in MAAPP.
 There are two elements of the Practicum: a work requirement and a paper requirement.